bluprnt2/my_depot/api/README.md

  - Working
    - Token requests
    - Token storage client-side without needing JavaScript or query strings
-   - Basic GET endpoint functionality
+   - Basic endpoint functionality
  - Not Working
-   - Login functionality
+   - Login functionality (passing parameters work, now just need to connect it up to the database)
    - Other endpoints (Will work on that after login works...)
    - Tokens refreshing when they are close to expiring, but still being used